rchain-community/rchain-community.github.io/content/dapps/development-dapps.md

-# Build Dapps
+# Build DApps

-Dapps are a growing oppurtunity for disrupting decentralized applications.
-With this tutorial you learn to create a wallet.
-Get free testnet tokens for your wallet and make a smart contract deploy on testnet.
+DApps are a growing oppurtunity for disrupting decentralized applications.
+With this tutorial you learn to create a walt free testnet tokens for your wallet and make a smart contract deploy on testnet.

 ## Create a wallet